 We have all experienced an interface or design update of an application or site we use frequently.
-It usually results initially in frustration for some, maybe a critical tweet follows for others if they are so inclined.
+It usually results initially in frustration for some, and maybe a critical tweet follows for others if they are so inclined.
 Eventually, we all get used to it over time and move on.
 This experience happened very recently with our Savas team, sparked by the newly designed Google suite of icons.
 The result was an engaging internal discussion about cognitive load.
-We thought we’d share some of the finer points of that discussion — complete with some design thinking including our take on a new set of icons.
+We thought we’d share some of the finer points of that discussion — complete with some design thinking, including our take on a new set of icons.

 Cognitive load is how humans process information, which stems from three main parts: working memory, sensory memory, and long-term memory.
 Cognitive load is just that, the “load” or amount of information that the working (or “cognitive”) memory can hold at a time.
 Your sensory memory is what filters out other information and “keeps” what resonates with the brain long term and then passes it to working memory.
-Finally, long term memory is where information is stored and organized for later.
+Finally, long-term memory is where information is stored and organized for later.

-So how do we fix this problem?
-Of course, there have been many design trends in the past, it’s nothing new.
+So, how do we fix this problem?
+Of course, there have been many design trends in the past, and it’s nothing new.
 And while there has always been pressure for brands to stand out amongst their competitors in the space, never have brands had to weigh the consideration of one’s brand elements alongside another company whose product is nothing like yours but just happens to be in another tab in your browser or icon on your phone.
-So while we don’t work for Google, and lack any connections to improve the issue brought to us by Tobias, we thought we’d provide our take on a design approach that could be a better iteration of the Google suite of icons.
+So, while we don’t work for Google and lack any connections to improve the issue brought to us by Tobias, we thought we’d provide our take on a design approach that could be a better iteration of the Google suite of icons.

 When Google started to implement its newly designed icons the Savas team started talking about ways we could help revise and improve the design decisions of Google.
 We devoted time to talk about how we can learn from the user outrage that we’ve read on social platforms.
 We asked ourselves: “How can we learn from this?”